Skip to content

 Three students wearing uniforms and ID badges stand smiling in a brightly lit hallway with blue walls, reflecting the positive early outcomes seen at Washington charter public schools.

-High school students at Spokane International Academy, a public charter school in Spokane, Washington.
+High school students at Spokane International Academy, a charter public school in Spokane, Washington.

 Photo courtesy of Agency, Inc.